confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

     }

 First we will merge the two sections on the left into the temporary storage.
-If you imagine the two sections as two sorted piles of cards, merging proceeds by repeatedly taking the smaller of the top two cards and placing it on the end of the merged list in the temporary storage.
+Imagine the two sections as two sorted piles of cards -- we will merge the two piles by repeatedly taking the smaller of the top two cards and placing it at the end of the merged list in the temporary storage.
 Once one of the two piles is empty, the remaining items in the other pile can just be placed on the end of the merged list: